Al-Mu'izz Street: History

+Panorama of al-Muizz Street (at Bayn al-Qasrayn).

 Historically, the street was referred to as the Qasaba (a word of variable usage in Arabic, but in this case referring to a central part of the city), and constituted the main urban axis of economic and religious life in Cairo.

 It was laid out at the very beginning of Cairo's foundation by the Fatimid dynasty.
 The Fatimids conquered Egypt in 969 CE with a North African Kutama army under the command of the general, Jawhar al-Siqilli.
 In 970, Jawhar was responsible for planning, founding, and constructing a new city to serve as the residence and center of power for the Fatimid Caliphs.
 The city was named al-Mu'izziyya al-Qaahirah, the "Victorious City of al-Mu'izz", later simply called "al-Qahira", which gave us the modern name of Cairo.
 The city was located northeast of Fustat, the existing capital and main city of Egypt.
 Jawhar organized the city so that two great palaces for the caliphs were at its center, while between them was an important plaza known as Bayn al-Qasrayn ("Between the Two Palaces").
 The city's main street connected its northern and southern gates and passed between the palaces via Bayn al-Qasrayn.
 In this period of the city's history, however, Cairo was a restricted city accessible only to the caliph, the army, state officials, and other persons required for the palace-city's functioning.

 Al-Muizz street passing between the two wings of the Sultan al-Ghuri complex.